-By Ohio Department of Insurance Director Jillian Froment
+By Jillian Froment, Director of the Ohio Department of Insurance

 As we work our way through Ohio’s gray winters, each year February 14th brings a welcomed warm splash of red.
 A special time to cherish those we love, Valentine’s Day is also when many people experience the exciting moment of getting engaged.
 But as the celebrating dies down and the wedding planning begins don’t forget to start mapping out your financial future together as well.